bluehalo/ansible-roles/mitogen/README.md

 Role Variables
 --------------

-    set_umask: umask to set mitogen installatio path (Default: "0022").
+    set_umask: umask to set mitogen installation path (Default: "0022").
 Default allows all users to use mitogen.

 Example Playbook
 ----------------